dancing-amigo/Website/content/memo/en/cognitive_dimensions.md

 Seen this way, our world—whether consciously or not—is constructed from countless intersections of human artistry.
 This world is made of art.

-So why aren't humans satisfied with pure function?
-Why do we seek artistry?

 ---

 ## 2. Why Are Humans Drawn to Art?